PowerGenome/PowerGenome/wiki/user_defined_regions.md

 ### `user_region_geodata_fn`

 A geojson or shapefile with the boundaries of each custom region.
-The name of each region is stored as a property in the geojson/shapefile under the key "name".
+The name of each region is stored as a property in the geojson/shapefile under the key "region".
 While a CRS (Coordinate Reference System) is needed, a specific CRS is not required.

 ```json